-The decision to change or revoke partners under MoU is taken by the SC in accordance with the provisions of the MoU.
+The decision to change or revoke a partnership under an MoU is taken by the SC in accordance with the provisions of the MoU.

 6 Code of Conduct

 6.1 Duty of Members and Partners

 All APCERT Operational Members and Partners have a duty to abide to the Code of Conduct.
 Breach of Code of Conduct may result in sanctions.